ArduPilot/ardupilot_wiki/dev/source/docs/gsoc-ideas-list.rst

 This project involves `adding a new AutoTune mode to the Rover firmware <https://ardupilot.org/dev/docs/rover-adding-a-new-drive-mode.html>`__ to calculate the frame limits, speed control and steering control gains.
 This is essentially an automated version of the manual tuning process documented in `this section of the Rover wiki <https://ardupilot.org/rover/docs/rover-first-drive.html>`__.

-Similar to `Copter's autotune mode <https://ardupilot.org/copter/docs/autotune.html>`__ this new mode should include a state machine that provides various throttle and steering outputs and then monitors the response by checking the AHRS/EKF outputs.
+Similar to `Copter's autotune mode <https://ardupilot.org/copter/docs/autotune.html>`__ and `VTOL-quicktune.lua <https://github.com/ArduPilot/ardupilot/blob/master/libraries/AP_Scripting/applets/VTOL-quicktune.lua>`__ script this new mode should include a state machine that provides various throttle and steering outputs and then monitors the response by checking the AHRS/EKF outputs.

 The list of parameters that should be tuned includes: